EliAndrewC/l7r/setting/l7r.md

 The man was actually innocent, having been mugged on his way home from market late last week.
 He reported the attack, which actually happened the night before the most recent pirate attack.
 However, he was too disoriented and scared and confused to properly articulate these facts, especially since he had no idea who these men were or why they had come.

-In fact, his defense was so jumbled so as to appear inconsistent to Osamu.
+In fact, his defense was so jumbled as to appear inconsistent to Osamu.
 First the man denied everything saying that he had no idea what they were talking about, then he explained that he had been mugged.
 Eventually he tried to explain that he had tried to fight back but had been drunk, but the story came out as if he was claiming that he had been in a bar-room brawl.
 Osamu took all of this as proof of his guilt, and demanded once more to know who had been with him.

 The ashigaru mentioned that his cousin had been with him when he was injured, which Osamu interpreted as a confession.
 Osamu was told that he could ask the man's cousin, who lived in the big house in the field adjacent to this one.
 Osamu summarily executed the poor ashigaru and ordered his men to surround that house.